packagr/packagr-cli/README.md

 ## Introduction

-> THIS PROJECT IS NOT YET PRODUCTION-READY!
+> THIS PROJECT IS STILL IN BETA!

 This repository allows you to fully manage your Packagr account from an intuitive CLI.
 All Packagr functions are available through the CLI, with the exception of user and billing management